nam20485/SubredditStats/README.md

 .NET Core 7 ASP.NET Core Web API application.

-Run this first.
-It will start the Web API server listening at <https://localhost:7199>.
+Build and run this first.
+It will start the Web API server listening at <http://localhost:5159>.
 Once it starts, it begins collecting statistics for the subreddit specified.
 Select the `Release` configuration and run the `WebApi` project.

 >You may need to set the Web Api project as the startup project before the first time you run it.